awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

 # Create an IPv4\-enabled VPC and subnets using the AWS CLI<a name="vpc-subnets-commands-example"></a>

 The following example uses AWS CLI commands to create a nondefault VPC with an IPv4 CIDR block, and a public and private subnet in the VPC\.
 After you've created the VPC and subnets, you can launch an instance in the public subnet and connect to it\.
-To begin, you must first install and configure the AWS CLI\.
-For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)\.

 You will create the following AWS resources:
 + A VPC